-In 2009 my wife and I opened Indeblue in a small storefront in the quaint town of Collingswood, NJ.
+In 2009 Indeblue opened in a small storefront in the quaint town of Collingswood, NJ.

-I am classically trained in Indian cuisine and received my culinary degree from Mumbai, graduating in the top of my class.
-My experience spans over 18 years and has afforded me the opportunity to work in London, India, Cypress and Kuwait.
-I am committed to giving you fresh, flavorful food and knowledgeable, courteous service.
+Chef Ramola is classically trained in Indian cuisine and received his culinary degree in Mumbai, India.
+His experience spans over 18 years including stints in London, India, Cypress and Kuwait.

 "The live music, rising from the two men seated on the floor at Indeblue, lent an exotic resonance to the gold-and-plum-color restaurant as big groups of young Indian professionals filed toward their tables, servers arrived with chili-spiked lychee martinis, and the aroma of grilled kebabs settled over us with a heady perfume. "

 "...a jam-packed Indeblue - the stylish new Center City outpost of the Collingswood standby - was humming along like a Bollywood reverie in Midtown Village."

 "Refreshing chaat salads were among my favorite starters, a bed of fryer-crisped spinach leaves drizzled with house-made yogurt and sweet-sour chutneys among the most addictive.
 I also loved the crunchy pastry balloons of dahi puri, each filled with chickpeas, chutneys, and avocado, instead of the usual potato."